cloudpanel-io/docs/cloudpanel-ce/docs/getting-started-installation-digital-ocean.md

 ## Assigning a Floating IP

-A **Floating IP** (static ip) is highly recommended to have the same IP after changing the Droplet size.
+A **Floating IP** (static ip) is highly recommended to have the same IP after changing the size of your Droplet.

 To create a **Floating IP**, do the following steps: